-Now, users willing to migrate from Postbox to Outlook have to rely on external measures for MBOX to PST conversion, mostly done by third-party tools.
+Now, users willing to migrate from Postbox to Outlook have to rely on external measures for MBOX file to PST conversion, mostly done by third-party tools.
 The reason behind this is that both the platforms are distinct in nature and the native formats are also different.
 For instance, Postbox uses MBOX, whereas Outlook uses PST.

-Conversion of MBOX to PST format can be easily carried out with the help of third-party tools.
-Therefore, to achieve the migration, it is advised to take assistance from an efficient tool like Kernel for MBOX to PST.
+Conversion of MBOX to Outlook PST format can be easily carried out with the help of third-party tools.
+Therefore, to achieve the migration, it is advised to take assistance from an efficient tool like Kernel for MBOX to PST converter.
 The tool provides an easy-to-use interface and doesn’t require any technical assistance to execute the steps.
 Here are the steps that you need to follow while using the tool.